We’re going to show you how to make a Korean name for yourself. Take a look at the 6 methods below, and choose the one that you like best!

 |조||Cho||1 million+ people|

-If you need more inspiration, here are more links to lists of common South Korean names you can search through.
+If you need more inspiration, here are more links to lists of common names in South Korea you can search through.

-The first is just a list of Korean baby names, just like you often see on the internet for English names.
+The first is just a list of South Korean baby girl names or baby boy names, just like you often see on the internet for English names.
 They are romanized, however, so if you see one you like, you will have to change it into 한글 (Hangeul).
 That’s the fun part!

 The second is a list of popular names like the ones above.
 You can see which names parents choose most often.
 Maybe this search will turn up one that suits you!